HomeE-commerceThe Role of User-Generated Video in E-commerce Conversion

 • Return rate comparison for video-viewed products

 Attribution modeling helps you understand the true value of video content.
 A customer might watch three videos across two sessions before purchasing.
 Standard last-click attribution would miss the video’s influence.
-Multi-touch attribution models provide a more accurate picture of how video contributes to conversions.
+Multi-touch attribution models give a more accurate picture of how video contributes to conversions.

 Not all UGC video is created equal.
 Some submissions will be brilliant.
 Others will be unwatchable.
 You need systems to filter, moderate, and curate content without creating bottlenecks or alienating contributors.